dborth/snes9xgx/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.3.4 - February 2, 2016]

+* Fixed screenshot image dimensions
+* Fixed screenshot option, it no longer creates an additional "dummy" file
+* Fixed performance issues, reverted to previous vsync method
+* Compiled with devkitPPC r26
+  Note: If compiled with devkitPPC r27 some games, like Final Fantasy III
+	and Chrono Trigger would crash on a battle

+[4.3.3 - September 3, 2015July 7, 2015]

+* Added Cebolleto's preview image support
+* Added WiiUPro controller support
+* Added a Scanline filter option
+* Increase preview image size and reduce game list width
+* Added a background to the preview image
+* Added a Screenshot button
+* Added a "WiiuPro" button on the button mapping menu
+* Fixed the inverted color button selection that was in some option windows

 [4.3.2 - November 9, 2012]